This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Next, look for a lawyer who makes you feel comfortable.
 This may mean asking about past experiences and cases and getting references from previous clients.

-The right lawyer will be willing to show you everything and answer any questions you have until you feel right about your decision.
+The right lawyer will be willing to share past cases and answer any questions you have until you are comfortable with your decision.

-If you’re unsure where to start, check with the state bar association for a specialty lawyer.
-Or, contact local parent groups in your area, organizations that advocate for the disabled, and government groups that work for justice for disabled residents.
+If you’re unsure where to start, check with the state Bar Association for a specialty lawyer.
+Or, contact local parent groups in your area, organizations that advocate for people with disabilities, and government groups that work for justice for disabled residents.

 The laws that determine how and when you can file a medical malpractice lawsuit vary by state.
 Your lawyer should be an expert in the state’s laws, but you should also have a basic understanding of those that impact you and your child.